AqwamCreates/DataPredict/docs/API/Models/KalmanFilter.md

 #### Parameters:

-* previousStateMatrix: Matrix containing data.
+* previousStateMatrix: A matrix containing all previous state data.

-* currentStateMatrix: A (n x 1) matrix containing values related to featureMatrix.
+* currentStateMatrix: A matrix containing all current state data.

 #### Returns: